It’s important to stay up to date with the latest scams to avoid compromising your banking and personal details.

 How to tell the difference between a fake Standard bank email from a real one:

-- We never greet you by your email address.
+- We will never greet you by your email address.
 We always use your name.

-- We never ask you to confirm personal or financial information in an email.
+- We will never ask you to confirm personal or financial information in an email.

 - Always verify emails telling you about suspicious account activity by calling your bank.

 - Scam emails often look odd, with a messy layout and spelling mistakes.

 - We will never ask you to enter your email address and Internet Banking password to open a statement; eStatements only require you to enter your ID number.